-The heat must have gotten to me that day, because I swear I still don’t understand why I planted it there, other than willing it to grow in a spot totally wrong for it.
+The heat must have gotten to me that day, because I swear I still don’t understand why I planted it there.
+We had tried other plants in that area and they died.
+Seriously — what was I thinking??

-In my case, our Helene Rose of Sharon had way too much water.
+Our Helene Rose of Sharon had way too much water.
 It basically drowned.
 I thought I killed it.
 I was really upset.

-The following Summer (2017), my husband noticed a bit of green on the stems, just as he was about to pull it out and throw it away.
+But the following year (2017) in late Spring, my husband noticed a bit of green on the stems, just as he was about to pull it out and throw it away.

 My husband is my hero!

 By August, although the plant remained small, we actually had some flowers!